parsareal/SD2/README.md

 # Train

-We used the codebase of [fastchat](https://github.com/lm-sys/FastChat/tree/main) to train our draft models on ShareGPT dataset.
+We use the [FastChat](https://github.com/lm-sys/FastChat/tree/main) codebase to train the draft models on the ShareGPT dataset.

-# Instalation
+## Instalation

+To set up the environment, first create and activate a new conda environment:
 ```
 conda create -n sd2train python=3.9
 conda activate sd2train